Find out about our health promotion campaigns for York St John University and the local community.

 Pledge for 30

-With national lockdown restrictions in place, would you benefit from making some healthy changes to your life, like drinking more water or doing more physical activity?
+Would you benefit from making some healthy changes to your life, like drinking more water or doing more physical activity?

 YSJActive is launching a 30 day challenge that could really help you do something positive for your physical wellbeing.
 ‘Pledge for 30’ is all about supporting you to commit to a small, healthy behaviour change for 30 days, with the hope that after the 30 days is up, your good habits will become a normal part of everyday life.